What does Truly Grass Fed mean?

 Our cheese contains simple ingredients: pasteurized milk (grass fed, of course!), salt, cheese cultures and enzymes.
 Our cheddar is aged 6+ months, and our sharp cheddar is aged 12+ months.

-Our cheese is available in many markets nationwide, as well as on Amazon Fresh and Amazon Prime Now.
+Our cheese and butter products are available nationwide.
 We’re adding more locations every week.
-So, for the latest, please see our locator site at (TrulyGrassFed.com/store-locator).
+So, for the latest, please see our locator site at TrulyGrassFed.com/store-locator.

 Can I order your cheese online?

 Yes!
-If you are in an Amazon Fresh or Amazon Prime Now market, you can order online from them.
-Many grocery stores also offer their own online delivery service.
+Many grocery stores offer their own online delivery service.
 We do not ship directly ourselves.

 How should I store my cheese and how long will it last?